mgajda/less-arbitrary/towards-better-union.md

 approximation type than a singleton set.
 We call it *minimal containing set principle*.

-Second we can prefer types that allow for a fewer number of *degrees of freedom* compared with the others, while conforming to a commonly occurring structure.
+Second, we can prefer types that allow for a fewer number of *degrees of freedom* compared with the others, while conforming to a commonly occurring structure.
 We denote it as an *information content principle*.

-Given these principles, and examples of frequently occurring patterns, we can infer a reasonable *world of types* that can be used as approximations, instead of establishing this procedure in an ad-hoc manner.
-In this way,we can implement *type system engineering*, that allows deriving type system design directly from the information about data structures and the likelihood of their occurrence.
+Given these principles, and examples of frequently occurring patterns, we can infer a reasonable *world of types* that approximate sets of possible values.
+In this way, we can implement *type system engineering* that allows deriving type system design directly from the information about data structures and the likelihood of their occurrence.